Social Media and Patron Content

 Primary Goals

 The Lincolnwood Public Library District uses social media to increase awareness of and accessibility to its programs, resources and services in order to serve the cultural, educational, informational and recreational needs of our community.
 Social media is defined as any website or application which allows users to share information.
 Social media includes, but is not limited to: blogs, instant messaging tools, social networking sites and wikis.
-Posts are welcome on the Library’s social media sites.
-The Library does not endorse the opinions expressed in posts on its social media sites.
-Posts include, but are not limited to, observations, comments, and messages.

 Purpose and Use